Guy Verhofstadt: Member of the European Parliament

+In 2010, Belgian Liberal member of the European Parliament and Verhofstadt's close ally Louis Michel called King Leopold II of Belgium, the Congo Free State's colonial master responsible for the deaths of between 3 million and 10 million Congolese Africans, a "visionary hero".
+Verhofstadt, then leader of the Liberals in the European Parliament, refused to comment on Michel's controversial remarks.
 In 2014, Verhofstadt contested for the role of Spitzenkandidat against a field that included José Bové, Martin Schulz and eventual winner Jean-Claude Juncker.

 In September 2016, Verhofstadt was named the European Parliament's representative on matters relating to Brexit.
 In his public statements, Verhofstadt has focused on the rights of EU citizens within the UK and British citizens in the EU.
 In November 2016, Verhofstadt warned the European Parliament of a coming "ring of autocrats", citing the increasing assertiveness of Russia and Turkey, and contemplating the (at that time widely discounted) possibility of a Trump presidency.

 From 2019, Verhofstadt was a member of the Working Group on the Conference on the Future of Europe.
 By 2021, the European Parliament appointed him as its chair to lead the Conference on the Future of Europe.

-On 8 May 2023 Verhofstadt announced his retirement from politics after the term of the present parliament concluded.

-On 11 April 2024 Verhofstadt led the Parliament to deny budgetary resources to the European Council because they had not yet found the air defences that were needed by the Ukrainians, as they fought off the Russian forces of Vladimir Putin.
+On 8 May 2023, Verhofstadt announced his retirement from politics after the term of the present parliament concluded.
+On 11 April 2024, Verhofstadt led the Parliament to deny budgetary resources to the European Council because they had not yet found the air defences that were needed by the Ukrainians, as they fought off the Russian forces of Vladimir Putin.
 He was supported by 515 yeas against 62 nays and the motion passed.